Updated on September 10th, 2021

 Ditch the Old Labels Once You Have an Empty Nest

 For the past 18 years, you’ve been a parent, someone’s “mom” or “dad.”
-While that fact never really changes, it doesn’t have to be your primary identity anymore.
+While that fact never changes, it doesn’t have to be your primary identity anymore.

 You don’t have to limit yourself to just one, but do take the time to see which options resonate with you.
-This is a perfect time to rebrand yourself as an individual and steer your life in a direction that appeals to you the most.
+This is a perfect time to rebrand yourself as an individual and steer your own life back in a direction that appeals to you the most.

-If you’ve let other relationships fall to the wayside while you were raising your child, now is also a perfect time to rekindle them.
+If you’ve let other relationships fall by the wayside while you were raising your child, now is also a perfect time to rekindle them.
 Whether you and your spouse haven’t had the opportunity to connect as adults as often or your circle of friends was based entirely on sharing parenthood experience, you can work to forge stronger relationships with the other people in your life as you get used to having an empty nest.

 Embrace Technology to Ease the Transition

-Video chat and text messaging can help fill the gaps as both you and your student get used to being separated.
+Video chats and text messaging can help fill the gaps as you and your student get used to being separated.
 You can still learn about what is happening in their lives, offer comfort, and even see them regularly.
 Just because they aren’t living under your roof doesn’t mean the connection has to falter, so look to technology to help you both keep in touch no matter the number of miles there are between you.

 Make Plans to Get Together